yosh-matsuda/cpp-yyjson/README.md

 ## Installation

+cpp-yyjson uses its bundled SIMD-optimized yyjson backend by default and builds a static library.

+The backend selects its SIMD paths at compile time.
+SSE2 is used on x86-64 by default, and `-DCPPYYJSON_ENABLE_AVX2=ON` additionally compiles the backend with `-mavx2` (`/arch:AVX2` on MSVC).
+The resulting binary then requires an AVX2-capable CPU.

-cpp-yyjson only requires yyjson as an external package.
-It is convenient to use [vcpkg](https://github.com/microsoft/vcpkg) to install it:
+To use an external yyjson package instead, configure with `-DCPPYYJSON_USE_BUNDLED_YYJSON=OFF`.
+It is convenient to install yyjson with [vcpkg](https://github.com/microsoft/vcpkg):

 ```bash
 $ ./vcpkg install yyjson
 ```

-Then add the `include` directory to your project's include path.
-If you copy headers manually, copy both `cpp_yyjson.hpp` and `field_reflection.hpp`.
+When copying headers manually, copy `cpp_yyjson.hpp`, `field_reflection.hpp`, and, for the bundled backend, `yyjson.h`.
+The bundled backend also requires compiling and linking `src/yyjson.c`.

 ### Using CMake